Henriqueperoni/MS4-Read-More-For-Less/README.md

 #### Enable automatic deployment:
 1. Click the `Deploy tab`.
-2. In the Automatic Deploys section, choose the branch you want to deploy (the master branc in my Read More For Less in my case).
+2. In the Automatic Deploys section, choose the branch you want to deploy (the master branch in my Read More For Less in my case).
 3. Click `Enable Automation Deploys`.

 ## Credits